dibaunaumh/minimal-mistakes/_pages/developers_home.md

 ### Organization structure

-We believe in self-organizing teams & holocracy.
+We believe in self-organizing teams & holacracy.
 The organization behind the Matrix is using an experimental structure called [Groupoid](https://dibau.wordpress.com/2016/11/30/groupoid-organization-structure/).

 ### Join us